A recent loan to the Art Gallery of New South Wales (AGNSW) highlights our commitment to providing access to the collection in new and varied ways.

 The portative organ was subsequently commissioned by the museum and added to the collection as a demonstration of technical innovation in the field of instrument making.
 In a fitting circularity, the tapestries and the organ are now inspiring new works of creativity.
 The musical performances, in turn, are bringing the organ and the scenes within the medieval tapestries to life.

 As part of the Art Gallery’s Art After Hours program Music in this stillness, the public will be able to hear the newly commissioned works, played on the organ in the context of The lady and the unicorn tapestries.
-With the first public performance scheduled for Wednesday 11 April, check out the AGNSW website for details of these events featuring performers Grace Chan, Brooke Green and Josie Ryan, and compositions by Moya Henderson and Lyle Chan, curated by Jason Catlett.
+With the first public performance scheduled for Wednesday 11 April, check out the AGNSW website for details of these events featuring performers Grace Chan, organist and PhD candidate at the Sydney Conservatorium of Music, Bree van Reyk, Brooke Green and Josie Ryan, and compositions by Moya Henderson and Lyle Chan, curated by Jason Catlett.

 Written by Lucy Clark, Registrar, March 2018